kgorog989/yt_download/README.md

 When downloaded successfully a popup message appears in a separate window to notify the user.
 When the download link is incorrect, an error message will appear in a popup window.

+#### Quality Improvement with FFmpeg

+For single video downloads in best quality:

+- Video and audio streams are downloaded separately

+- FFmpeg is used to merge them

+- This produces noticeably better quality than using a single combined stream

+## Technologies Used
+- Python

+- customtkinter

+- pytube

+- ffmpeg

 <p align="center" width="100%">
 <img width="50%" alt="image" src="https://github.com/user-attachments/assets/ca853a42-0b64-4d5d-b52b-73258a618ba0">
 </p>